Gov. Larry and Yumi Hogan tour Asian-owned businesses in Maryland

 After her car was burglarized outside the restaurant last year, she also began instructing her employees — all of whom are Thai — to depart work in groups.
 She pays for them to take Ubers if they’re leaving at night.

-“It’s scary and it’s unfair.
+“It’s scary, and it’s unfair.
 We never target anyone, but they target us just because we’re Asian,” she said, adding that she has friends in New York and Florida who have been taunted for their race.

-Xuanbich Nguyen, 36, said she heard about the Atlanta shootings, but hasn’t dwelled too much on the details.
+Xuanbich Nguyen, 36, said she heard about the Atlanta shootings but hasn’t dwelled too much on the details.
 Originally from Vietnam, she runs Bliss Nails & Spa at the strip mall with her husband.
 She works seven days a week and uses what little rest time she gets to spend with her four-year-old son, she said.

 “Before this pandemic, I wasn’t really scared,” she said in Vietnamese, with her brother translating.
 “Now I hear more about people hating Asian people.
 But I try not to think too much about it.
-Everyday, we’re working anyway.”
+Every day, we’re working anyway.”